void-linux/void-docs/src/installation/guides/fde.md

 Boot the live image and login.

 Create a single physical partition on the disk using `cfdisk`, marking it bootable.
-For an MBR system, the partition layout should look the following.
+For an MBR system, the partition layout should look like the following.

 ```
 # fdisk -l /dev/sda